 Soreness is typical for those who have a regular fitness routine, but if the sensation lingers for long stretches of time, then it’s likely you aren’t eating enough post-workout.
 BoxLife Magazine reports your body will function at a lower level if you aren’t giving it the fuel it needs, and you won’t be able to recover properly if you aren’t eating enough, especially after a workout.

 The 20 to 30 minutes immediately after finishing your workout is when the protein in your muscles is being broken down.
 If you’re looking to gain muscle mass, this is the perfect time to take in some protein and carbs.
-If you wait until your next full meal to eat, then you’ll be missing a golden opportunity to increase muscle mass and refuel what you lost while exercising.
-Adding a mini meal to your routine might be exactly what you need.

 4. You’re irritable